-1) Stability - A diversified and stable revenue system shall be maintained to ensurefiscal health and absorb short run fluctuations in any one revenue source.
-Ongoing operating costs should be supported by ongoing, stable revenue sources.

-a.
-Cash balances should be used only for one-time capital expenditures, such as capital equipment and improvements, or contingency accounts.

-b.
-Ongoing maintenance costs should be financed through recurring operating revenues.

-2) Sufficiency - Fees should cover the full cost of issuance, administration and enforcement.

-3) Efficiency - A fee should be levied in a way which can be easily and inexpensively administered by the City and complied with by the taxpayer.
-A minimum of the revenue raised through a fee or tax should be consumed in the process of raising it.

-4) Simplicity - Charges and levies should be readily understood by the taxpayer and the official.
-The amount of the charge or levy should be easily computed and verified.

-5) Equitability - No arbitrary distinctions should be made among taxpayers or classes of taxpayers.
-However, distinctions will be made when the City believes that such distinctions are appropriate and will not have a disproportionate impact on taxpayers or a class of taxpayers.

-6) Growth - Fees, charges or levies should not be excessive, so as to either discourage reasonable economic growth or to place the City of Grand Island in a position of comparative disadvantage with other communities.
-Revenues from growth or development should be targeted to costs related to development or invested in improvements that will benefit future residents or make future services provision more efficient.

-7) Reliability and Continuity- Fluctuating federal and state grants should not be used to fund ongoing programs.
+- 1) Stability A diversified and stable revenue system shall be maintained to ensure fiscal health and absorb short run fluctuations in any one revenue source.
+Ongoing operating costs should be supported by ongoing, stable revenue sources. - 2) Sufficiency Fees should cover the full cost of issuance, administration and enforcement. - 3) Efficiency A fee should be levied in a way which can be easily and inexpensively administered by the City and complied with by the taxpayer.
+A minimum of the revenue raised through a fee or tax should be consumed in the process of raising it. - 4) Simplicity Charges and levies should be readily understood by the taxpayer and the official.
+The amount of the charge or levy should be easily computed and verified. - 5) Equitability No arbitrary distinctions should be made among taxpayers or classes of taxpayers.
+However, distinctions will be made when the City believes that such distinctions are appropriate and will not have a disproportionate impact on taxpayers or a class of taxpayers. - 6) Growth Fees, charges or levies should not be excessive, so as to either discourage reasonable economic growth or to place the City of Grand Island in a position of comparative disadvantage with other communities.
+Revenues from growth or development should be targeted to costs related to development or invested in improvements that will benefit future residents or make future services provision more efficient. - 7) Reliability and Continuity Fluctuating federal and state grants should not be used to fund ongoing programs.
 Grant applications to fund new service programs with State or Federal funds shall be reviewed by the City, with significant consideration given to whether locally generated funds will be required to support these programs when original funding is no longer available.
 A minimum of locally generated revenues will be used to replace funding for activities which are or have traditionally been the responsibilities of the Federal and State governments.

-8) Full Cost Recovery - Where the City of Grand Island provides services on behalf of other governmental jurisdictions, the City shall establish and maintain agreements and contracts with those jurisdiction - including the Federal Government, the State of Nebraska, Hall County, joint agencies, other counties and incorporated cities, and taxing districts - to ensure the City of Grand Island is reimbursed for the full cost of those services.

-9) Maximization - In order to maximize revenues, the City shall, to the fullest extent possible:
+- 8) Full Cost Recovery Where the City of Grand Island provides services on behalf of other governmental jurisdictions, the City shall establish and maintain agreements and contracts with those jurisdiction including the Federal Government, the State of Nebraska, Hall County, joint agencies, other counties and incorporated cities, and taxing districts to strive to ensure the City of Grand Island is reimbursed for the full cost of those services. - 9) Maximization In order to maximize revenues, the City shall, to the fullest extent possible: - a.

-- a.
 Aggressively collect revenues. - b.
 Establish all fees and use charges at levels related to recovery of full costs incurred in providing the related services. - c.
 Review fees and user charges annually so as to provide for changes in rates to keep pace with changes in the costs of providing services. - d.
 Charge fees for all services that benefit limited interests within the community, except for human needs services to persons with limited ability to pay. - e.
-Make revenue projections for three years and revise them annually.
+Make revenue projections for five years and revise annually.